Indian-origin Samir Banerjee lifts Wimbledon boys' singles title | Sports-Games

 ''Wonderful win for Indian American 17 yr old Samir Bannerjee in the boys singles at Wimbledon 2021.
 Wish him well for a great future,'' the 67-year old who reached singles quarterfinals at Wimbledon and US Open tweeted.

-Banerjee's father was born in Assam, and his mother was brought up in Andhra Pradesh before both migrated to the USA in the mid-1980s and got married there.
+Banerjee's father Kunal was born in Assam, and his mother Usha was brought up in Andhra Pradesh before both migrated to the USA in the mid-1980s and got married there.

 The youngster, reportedly, will take a break from the tour to enroll for a degree in either economics or political science at the Columbia University in the coming months.